CHS Athletics Information - Updated Information (June 23, 2021)

-Spring Sports Try-outs will begin on Saturday, April 17th.
-Students interested in trying out for a Spring Sport must complete the Online Athletic Registration thru HCPSS Connect (https://www.hcpss.org/connect/) no later than April 9, 2021.
+Fall Sports Try-outs will begin on Wednesday, August 11, 2021.
+Students interested in trying out for a Fall Sport must complete the Online Athletic Registration thru HCPSS Connect (https://www.hcpss.org/connect/) no later than August 6th, 2021.
 ALL Participation forms are to be completed electronically online, including the HCPSS COVID-19 form.
-Two documents must be uploaded to the parent portal, the preparticipation physical, dated on or after April 1, 2020, and a recent BGE Utility bill dated no later than March, 2021.
+Two documents must be uploaded to the parent portal, the Pre-participation Physical, dated on or after April 1, 2021, and a recent BGE Utility bill dated no later than July, 2021.

 INSTRUCTIONS FOR SUBMITTING TRYOUT PAPERWORK ONLINE (Do not use Cell Phones, Use Parent Portal, Allow Pop Ups, and Limit File Size (4MB) for all uploads).

-Upload a RECENT BGE Utility bill (BGE bill must be dated no more than 2 months prior to the beginning of the sports season). **No Cell Phone Bills will be accepted**
+7. Upload a RECENT BGE Utility bill (BGE bill must be dated no later than July 1, 2021 or any earlier than two months prior to the start of the sports season). **No Cell Phone Bills will be accepted**

 **Reminder: Physicals for Athletics are different from those used to register to attend school and wellness visits are not considered a physical.